Statement of Purpose

 Referral, Admission & Review Process

-Referrals and admissions can occur throughout the year and at any age.
-Parents may request informal visits or the child/young person’s local authority may make enquiries about possible placements.
+Referrals and admissions occur throughout the year.
+Parents may request informal visits or the child/young person’s local authority may make referrals about placements.

-Admission to Pield Heath is based on the school being able to meet the needs contained within the child/young person’s Education, Health, Care Plan (EHCP) or Statement of Special Education Needs (SEN) and by assessing any additional needs which may not be explicit in the EHCP/SEN Statement to ensure that the child/young person’s health and welfare needs can be appropriately met.
+Admission to Pield Heath House School is dependent on the school being able to meet the needs as set out in the child/young person’s Education Health Care Plan (EHCP) and by assessing any additional needs which may not be explicit in the EHCP to ensure that the child/young person’s health and welfare needs can be appropriately met.

-A student can remain at Pield Heath until the end of the academic year in which they are nineteen, or may leave earlier depending on their local authority policy and arrangements.
+A student can remain at Pield Heath House School until the end of the academic year in which they are nineteen, or may leave earlier depending on their local authority policy and arrangements.

 Facilities and Services

 The school stands in 11 acres of green belt land.
 Uxbridge town centre is very close by, giving easy access for the students.
-We are also within travelling distance of Central London and close to Heathrow Airport.
+We are also within travelling distance of Central London.

-Pield Heath offers a range of other facilities on site including a sensory room, ball pool and games room.
+Pield Heath House School offers a range of facilities on site including a sensory room, a sot paly room and games room.
 Weekly clubs and activity programmes are on offer to all students.
 They are also helped to access appropriate community based leisure facilities such as shopping, cinema, bowling and, swimming.
 Some students may attend community based clubs and events.
-The school grounds also have an all-weather 5-a-side football pitch/basketball court/tennis court area, an activity trail area including climbing/balancing equipment, a large ‘conservation’ area, pond, horticultural facilities and Fresh Air Fitness as well as the usual classroom facilities, the school admin offices, meeting rooms, conference facilities and a large gym area, the complex also houses the residential facility.
+The school grounds also have an all-weather 5-a-side football pitch/basketball court/tennis court area, an activity trail area including climbing/balancing equipment, a large ‘conservation’ area, pond, horticultural facilities and Fresh Air Fitness and a cycle track and mobility training area as well as the usual classroom facilities, the school admin offices, meeting rooms, conference facilities and a large gym area, the complex also houses the residential facility.

-We have recently established a learning hub within the site which offers the opportunity for students who may find it difficult to cope with large group settings to work in a smaller environment in order to gain social life and independence skills with a bespoke learning programme.
+We have recently established a learning hub within the site which offers the opportunity for students who may find it difficult to cope with classroom environments to work in an individualised environment in order to gain social life and independence skills.

 Class groups are small with a maximum of eight students.
-Staffing levels are high and each teacher has at least two full time Special Support Assistants working within the teaching group.
+Staffing levels are high and each teacher has at least three full time Special Support Assistants working within the teaching group.

-Learning is promoted through full time attendance at the school and through an Individual Care Plan and Individual Education Plan.
-There is a meeting of care and teaching staff where learning objectives are set and reviewed on a termly basis to ensure staff are consistent in their strategies.
+Learning is promoted through full time attendance at the school and through an Individual Education Plan and Individual Care Plan.
+A link meeting take place weekly between care and teaching staff where learning objectives are set and reviewed on a termly basis to ensure staff are consistent in their use of support strategies.
 This facilitates the achievement of individual targets.
 Annual Review Reports are sent to all parents once a year.

 Child Protection / Safeguarding

-Pield Heath’s training and Safeguarding Policy and procedures reflect both national and local area guidelines.
+Pield Heath House School’s training and Safeguarding Policy and procedures reflect both national and local area guidelines.
 We encourage our young people and their families to let us know of any concerns or anxieties through our complaints procedure.

 The Care Team currently consists of a Care Manager and four full-time care staff.
 At present these are all female, where possible, activities will be facilitated by male members of the school staff.
 The aim of our team is to provide a high level of physical, environmental and emotional care, in comfortable and stimulating surroundings.